NicholasChanAPCS/League-of-Legends-Win-Predictor/README.md

 | LOLTMNT06_96134  | Blue   |        1 |            1 |            1 |               1 |             0 |             1 |            1 |          21 |       64669 |           11 |           829 |            199 |       1028 |         3 |        1 |       11 |            3 |            6 |              8 |                  2 |           5069 |          10 |           64 |         2014 |            20 |
 | LOLTMNT06_96134  | Red    |        0 |            0 |            0 |               0 |             1 |             0 |            0 |          10 |       50679 |           21 |           790 |            134 |        924 |         2 |        0 |        2 |            0 |            0 |              2 |                  8 |          -5069 |           5 |          -64 |        -2014 |             8 |
 | LOLTMNT06_95160  | Blue   |        0 |            0 |            0 |               1 |             0 |             0 |            0 |          18 |       51389 |           22 |           717 |            146 |        863 |         0 |        0 |        3 |            0 |            2 |              7 |                 10 |            118 |          10 |          -43 |         1990 |            13 |

+# Univariate Analysis

+I performed a univariate analysis on the distribution of total team gold in the dataset

+<iframe
+  src="assets/team_gold_dist.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+The histogram shows that the distribution of team gold is nearly normal with a slight right skew.
+This suggests that the data is well-behaved, with totalgold being distributed in a manner that is relatively balanced and serves as a good statistic for analyzing team behavior.

+# Bivariate Analysis

+I performed a biariate analysis on the the statistics of first turret and result to see of the winning teams how many of them destroyed first tower

+<iframe
+  src="assets/first_tower_outcome.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>